merlinz01/redpepper/docs/configuration.md

 Both Manager and Agent are configured by means of YAML config files.

-> TODO: Once config options stabilize we should document them here.
+> TODO: Once config options are stable we should document them here.

 ## Manager

+The Manager is configured by `/etc/redpepper/manager.yml`.
-See `redpepper/manager/manager.yml` for more info (should be self-documenting).
+See `redpepper/manager/manager.yml` in this repo for more info (should be self-documenting).

 ## Agent

+The Agent is configured by `/etc/redpepper-agent/agent.yml`.
-See `redpepper/manager/agent.yml` for more info (should be self-documenting).
+See `redpepper/manager/agent.yml` in this repo. for more info (should be self-documenting).